 OCEANS OF LEARNING CELEBRATES OUR SEA WITH SUCCESS

-Dr Paul Connolly, CEO of the Marine Institute said,:
+Mick Gillooly, Interim CEO of the Marine Institute said:

-Acknowledging the support from partners, Dr Connolly said:
+Acknowledging the support from a wide-range of partners, Mick Gillooly said:

-A #SeaToMe social competition was also held as part of the Oceans of Learning series, asking people across Ireland to share what the sea means to them for the chance to win weekly prizes.
-More than 700 entries were received, with people sharing photos of their favourite places along the Irish coast and activities along the shore, as well as artworks and poems inspired by the sea.
+As part of the Oceans of Learning series, a #SeaToMe social media competition encouraged people across Ireland to share what the sea means to them for the chance to win weekly prizes.
+More than 300 entries were received, with people sharing photos of their favourite places along the Irish coast and activities along the shore, as well as artworks inspired by our ocean.